nodejs/node/CONTRIBUTING.md

 </details>
 <details>
 <summary><strong>Keep the change-set self contained but at a reasonable size</strong></summary>
 Use good judgment when making a big change.
-If a reason doesn't come to mid but a very big chage needs to be made, try to break it into smaller pieces (still as self-contained as possible), and cross-reference them, and marking some of them as `blocked` pending the others.
+If a reason doesn't come to mind but a very big change needs to be made, try to break it into smaller pieces (still as self-contained as possible), and cross-reference them, explicitly stating that they are dependent on each other.
 </details>
 <details>
 <summary><strong>Be aware of our style rules</strong></summary>